Saturday, December 30, 2023

 Happy things for July 2023

 I am settling in to my new shift, though for the last couple of weeks I have been working extra hours and taking a tad bit extra call.
-And while everything is not peachy, some things are, and I am holding on to those things as hard as I can!
-There will always be sad things, but here are the happy ones:
+There will always be happy things:

 *Highlands sold in a week, and for what I expected to get, without me even getting someone to mow it.
-The new owner even wants the canoe and the trailer, and that is a load off my mind.
+The new owner even wants the canoe and the trailer.

 *My boss fixed my pay - I wasn't receiving the full weekend differential.
 So not only are my paychecks bigger than what they were when I was working 40 hours M-F, I got back pay for that missing differential.